 If You’re Engaged in Aerobic Performance, Creatine Can Improve Your Outcomes?

-Creatine is beneficial for professional athletes and people wishing to improve their physical well-being.
+l for professional athletes and people wishing to improve their physical well-being.
 Creatine is also beneficial for the amateur athlete and the regular Joe who just wants to get in better shape.
 Many people who are endeavoring in endurance type athletic events can also benefit from creatine in their routine.
 Part of the reason for this is that creatine can mimic a carb loading as many endurance athletes try to do prior to an endurance race.
 There was a study done at Louisiana State University which showed that when taking creatine 5 days before a typical carb loading protocol used in an endurance race, the glycogen stores in the muscle mass was elevated by an additional 53% over the baseline levels previously taken.
 Another study that was produced showed that athletes who used supplement with creatine 5 days prior to a 10k race event showed less inflammation and muscle soreness after the race.
 Also, in this study they noted that none of the racers had any indication of dehydration or cramping in their muscles as a result of adding creatine to the routine.

 Concern About Bone Density?
 Creatine Can Actually Increase Your Density.